Join our mailing list

 Microsoft just made a big move in the contact center space — one that could quietly reshape how businesses think about customer experience (CX).
 With Teams Phone soon to integrate directly with Dynamics 365 Contact Center, organizations will be able to manage both business and contact center calls through a single system.

-Now, Microsoft is signaling a different future — one where CX ecosystems converge into fewer, more unified platforms.
+Now, Microsoft is signaling a different future where CX ecosystems converge into fewer, more unified platforms.

-With 320 million daily Teams users, this isn’t just another integration — it’s a major shift toward embedding CX into existing workplace tools.
+With 320 million daily Teams users, this isn’t just another integration but rather a major shift toward embedding CX into existing workplace tools.

 The potential benefits go beyond convenience.
 By using existing Teams Phone licenses for contact center operations, organizations can avoid the need for new infrastructure and reduce the complexity of managing multiple telephony systems.
 This also means: